 - Other add-ons like multilingual, urgency countdown, and email marketing.*

 Most importantly, you get the ability to capture lead information like email addresses!
-That way people can leave their contact information if they're interested in your future products or services so you can reach out to them directly when you launch the site.
+That way people can leave their contact information if they’re interested in your future products or services.
+Once you launch your site, you can reach out to them directly.